arcsin-santo.tech

 b.)
 Split along sequence dimension

 Those sequence_model_parallel_all_to_all_4D calls, however, are the communication overhead.
-We have to call them each time.
+We have to call them each time when redistributing heads accross.

 # Gather and unpad in one operation